Learning Abroad Center

 Excursions in London may include:

-• Shakespeare walking tour: Shakespeare's London
+• Walking tour of Shakespeare's London

 • Visit to the British Museum